pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 To encourage composability and hence productivity, some of the principles to strive for are:

- * Easy disabling of subsets of stages, whilst prototyping
+ * Easy disabling of subsets of stages, whilst prototyping or debugging
  * Easy addition of new fields to a stage or new stages to a pipeline by performing a copy, a paste and then a modification without hitting cryptic error messages resulting from issues like missing a comma before the added element
  * Easy appreciation of each distinct stage's purpose, at a glance